neatnik/terminal.land/guide/commands.md

+%{
+	"title": "Commands",
+	"description": "A comprehensive listing of Terminal Land commands" }%

 # Command Reference

 You can always view a list of commands within the game by typing `HELP`.
 You can also get more information about any command by typing `HELP` and then the command name, e.g. `HELP LOOK`.